Tag: giving her space

 If I Give Her Space, Won’t We Drift Apart?

 If your wife asks you to give her space, it didn’t come out of nowhere.
-By the time she gets to that point, she’s already been emotionally detaching for months—maybe even years.
+By the time she gets to this point, she’s already been emotionally detaching for months, maybe even years.
 And most men don’t realize it until it’s too late.

 Today, we’re going deeper into the three stages of detachment a woman goes through before she ends a relationship.